-From the prevalent association with strictly Glomeromycotina, there have been multiple independent evolutionary shifts towards Ascomycota and Basidiomycota fungi, leading to an increasing relative importance/abundance of these interactions throughout plant evolution (Figure 3).
-Our reconstruction indicates that all of these transitions started with a gain of Basidiomycota, rather than Ascomycota (Figure 2).
+From the prevalent association with strictly Glomeromycotina, there have been multiple independent evolutionary shifts towards Ascomycota and Basidiomycota fungi, leading to increasingly prevalent reconstruction of these interactions over the course of plant diversification (Figure 3).
+Our results suggest that these transitions started with a gain of Basidiomycota, rather than Ascomycota (Figure 2).
 Subsequent gains of Ascomycota and losses of Glomeromycotina occur at high rates, leading to various association repertoires that include either or both Ascomycota and Basidiomycota.
 These repertoires are present in several extant land plant lineages.
-The ability to recruit various Ascomycota and Basidiomycota saprotrophic lineages of wood and litter decaying fungi into novel mycorrhiza was likely instrumental for plant adaptation to various abiotic challenges.
-For example, for Orchideaceae, the largest lineage of non-arbuscular mycorrhizal plants, the transition from Glomeromycota associations to Ascomycota and Basidiomycota orchid mycorrhiza is linked to niche expansions and radiations, which in synchrony with the development of specialized pollination syndromes, has promoted speciation in the largest family of plants on earth (Ogura-Tsujita et al. 2009; Yukawa et al. 2009).
+The ability to recruit saprotrophic lineages of wood and litter decaying fungi from among Ascomycota and Basidiomycota into novel mycorrhiza was likely instrumental for plant adaptation to various ecological challenges.
+For example, for Orchidaceae, the largest lineage of non-arbuscular mycorrhizal plants, the transition from associations with Glomeromycota to Ascomycota and Basidiomycota is linked to niche expansions and radiations, which in synchrony with the development of specialized pollination syndromes has promoted speciation in the largest family of plants on earth (Ogura-Tsujita et al. 2009; Yukawa et al. 2009).
 Similarly, the independent evolution of ericoid mycorrhiza in Diapensiaceae and Ericaceae, estimated to date back to the Cretaceous (Cullings 1996; Schwery et al. 2015), is a potential adaptation to nutrient poor, acidic soils (Smith & Read 2008).
 Lastly, transitions to ectomycorrhiza independently evolved in various gymnosperm (e.g. Pinaceae, Gnetum, Taxus) and angiosperm lineages (e.g. Nyctaginaceae, Polygonaceae, Myrtaceae, Malvales, Malpighiales, Fabaceae, Fagales; Figure 1).
-Parallel to the latter a shift towards fungi involved in the ectomycorrhizal symbiosis has also occurred in liverworts (Figure 1).
-Although relatively few plant species – mostly trees and shrubs – are ectomycorrhizal, the worldwide importance of the ectomycorrhizal association is considerable, due to its dominance in temperate forests and tropical rainforests in Southeast Asia.
+Parallel to the latter, a shift towards fungi involved in the ectomycorrhizal symbiosis has also occurred in liverworts (Figure 1).
+Although relatively few plant species – mostly trees and shrubs – are ectomycorrhizal, the worldwide importance of the ectomycorrhizal association is considerable, due to its dominance in temperate forests and in tropical rainforests in Southeast Asia.
 Ectomycorrhizal symbioses likely emerged in semi-arid forests dominated by conifers under tropical to subtropical climates and diversified in angiosperms and conifer forests driven by a change to cooler climate during the Cenozoic (Matheny et al. 2009).

-Transitions from diffuse Glomeromycota associations to symbiosis with Ascomycota and Basidiomycota also lead to an increase in interaction compartmentalization and specificity (van der Heijden et al. 2015).
+Transitions from diffuse Glomeromycota associations to symbiosis with Ascomycota and Basidiomycota led to an increase in interaction compartmentalization and specificity (van der Heijden et al. 2015).
 Loss of mycorrhizal symbiosis has occurred from all single association states, mostly at relatively low transition rates (Figure 3).
-These transitions are explained by plant adaptations to either nutrient-rich or extremely nutrient-poor soils, for which the benefits of the symbiosis does not outweigh its costs (Lambers & Teste 2013).
+These transitions are explained by plant adaptations to either nutrient-rich or extremely nutrient-poor soils, for which the benefits of the symbiosis do not outweigh its costs (Lambers & Teste 2013).
 However, transition rates towards the non-mycorrhizal state may have been underestimated here, since several non-mycorrhizal angiosperm lineages (all with recent evolutionary origin; Maherali et al. 2016) have not been included.

-Our results portray an evolutionary scenario of the mycorrhizal symbiosis with a prominent role for Mucoromycotina in the early stages of land plant diversification.
-In most plant lineages Mucoromycotina were subsequently replaced by Glomeromycotina, the dominant mycorrhizal symbionts of extant land plants.
+Our results portray an evolutionary scenario of evolution of mycorrhizal symbiosis with a prominent role for Mucoromycotina in the early stages of land plant diversification.
+In most plant lineages, Glomeromycotina, the dominant mycorrhizal symbionts of extant land plants, subsequently replaced Mucoromycotina.
 Later on, several transitions from Glomeromycotina to various Ascomycota and Basidiomycota lineages have occurred, establishing novel mycorrhizal syndromes, such as orchid, ericoid, and ectomycorrhizas.
-Our findings demonstrate the importance of Mucoromycotina fungi for our understanding of the evolution of the mycorrhizal symbiosis.
+Our findings demonstrate the importance of Mucoromycotina fungi for our understanding of the early evolution of the mycorrhizal symbiosis.
 We still know very little about the biology of symbiotic Mucoromyctina.
 Their presence as mycorrhizal fungi in land plants has been overlooked until recently (Bidartondo et al. 2011), and it is likely that further screening of land plants will reveal that many more plant taxa are associated with Mucoromycotina.

 Materials & Methods